 - Use similar ingredients – if you can use the same ingredient in multiple recipes, you can normally save by buying it in bulk.

 - Don’t buy too much of something if you’re not going to use it – if it’s a perishable item, there’s no point in buying it in bulk if you aren’t actually going to be able to use it all in time.

 So I hope you find these tips as useful, and they help you save as much as I did on your grocery bill!
-Don’t forget to download the Vegan Eating on a Budget Guide to get your meal planner, shopping list and veggie swap guide.
-Just click below to get it!
+If you’re after more tips, recipes and meal plans, check out my Vegan Budget Meal Plan eBook!